pgrange/risno/README.md

     $ mkvirtualenv risno
 	$ pip install -r requirements.txt

-To create the index, run :

-    $ python init-elastic-search.py

-Elasticsearch is now ready for risno.

-## Fetch pubs

 You are now ready to fetch pubs from several sites by running :